rogersanctus/csrf_plus/README.md

   * `:allowed_methods` - The requests methods that are ignored by the CSRF token validations.
 By defaut: `["GET", "HEAD", "OPTIONS"]`.

+  * `:raise_exception?` - If true, exceptions thrown by `CsrfPlus` will not be caught, but reraised.
+Set this to false to use the `ErrorMapper` and have response error and status code set.
+Defaults to `false`.

   * `:error_mapper` - The module to be used to map exceptions to response status codes and error messages.
+The connection is halted after the error is set.

     There is a default module for that: `CsrfPlus.ErrorMapper`.
 But you can set your own module since it implements the `CsrfPlus.ErrorMapper` behaviour.
+The `ErrorMapper` `map` function will only be used when the option `:raise_exception?` is set to false.

 ### Supervisor
 As the CSRF validation of this lib uses a store of tokens, it's a good practice to